Pant/nextcloudpi-readthedocs/How-to-access-NextCloudPi.md

 1 ) First, try to access using your working DDNS domain, for instance _mycloud.freeDNS.org_

-2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPlus configuration.
+2 ) If it doesn't work, probably you need to setup [dnsmasq](https://github.com/nextcloud/nextcloudpi/wiki/Configuration-Reference#dnsmasq) in the NextCloudPi configuration.
 Just enter your registered domain, and if you know your ISP DNS also type it in the box, otherwise leave the default.

 3 ) Finally, we have to setup our computers and devices to use that DNS server when we are connected inside our house.

   3.1 ) Some routers allow to configure this in the DNS configuration section for all devices in the house

-  3.2 ) Otherwise, we will have to configure each device to use our NextCloudPlus DNS.
+  3.2 ) Otherwise, we will have to configure each device to use our NextCloudPi DNS.
 For more in depth information on this see [this post](https://ownyourbits.com/2017/03/09/dnsmasq-as-dns-cache-server-for-nextcloudpi-and-raspbian/)

 ---

 # Activation

-Now, we can start using NextCloudPlus! first type the IP address or domain in your browser, then we have to activate NCP.
+Now, we can start using NextCloudPi! first type the IP address or domain in your browser, then we have to activate NCP.

 We will be presented with an activation page.
 Print the page or copy the passwords, and hit 'Activate'.
 We can change these passwords later with `nc-admin` and `nc-passwd`.